kwasniew/hyperapp-realworld-example-app/readme.md

 Some state transitions are two step.
 First we get immediate and synchronous state transition.
 Then it's followed by the async state transition.
 Each async action returns a promise allowing the test code to wait for it.

+For IO and modules I'm interacting with I use manually written test doubles (I personally find no need for mocking library in JS).

 # Getting started